 I was in the university, somewhere in the late 80s, and I started exchanging music with a guy from the next door classroom.
 We were bored of all music that people usually listened to in the area.
 It was strange to hear the very word ‘hardcore’, it was very difficult to get that kind of music around here.
 Some bands from abroad had already started playing nearby, but the local scene was more of a metal and punk oriented.
 It was an industrial zone, and in the eighties there was a punk explosion.
 I remeber when we got the first records with some US and German hardcore… It was incredible, the sound was totally diferent than the punk we were used to hearing.
 It was faster and more dynamic, we instantly fell in love with it….

 How’s life in Bilbao/Euskadi?
 Any cool spots/bands/people/organizations we should check?

 Like I said before, it was an industrial zone, but in the 90s the industry went down.
 Now the city is trying to live of tourism, it has changed more or less on a 360º.
-If in the past there were many factories, grey sky and brown water now we have more parks, green areas and, most importantly, we got the Guggenheim Museum, which really put Bilbao on the tourist map.
-The only problem here is the weather, which is chillier and rainier than the mediterranean or Southern Spain.
+If in the past there were many factories, gray sky and brown water now we have more parks, green areas and, most importantly, we got the Guggenheim Museum, which really put Bilbao on the tourist map.
+The only problem here is the weather, which is chillier and rainier than the Mediterranean or Southern Spain.